syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/RTL-Support.md

 2. The output for **Dialog** when **enabelRTL** is “**True**” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/RTL-Support_images/RTL-Support_img1.png" Caption="Dialog with “enableRTL""%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/RTL-Support_images/RTL-Support_img1.png" Caption="Dialog with enableRTL"%}